zedium/sub-category-widget-for-wordpress/readme.txt

 4. Add one or more of these to your themes widget display areas.

-5. For each widget you add, select a title and category, then decide if you'd like empty categories and post counts shown.
+5. For each widget you add, decide what and how you'd like it to display.

 6. Save your settings.